What is a SEN Teaching Assistant Diploma?

 – Documenting and reporting pupil progress accurately

-These communication skills for SEN teaching assistants UK are fundamental to creating effective support networks around each pupil.
+These communication skills for SEN teaching assistants in the UK are fundamental to creating effective support networks around each pupil.

 Specialist SEN Support Competencies